diogosequeira94/ezefranca/README.md

 <b> 👨🏻‍🦱 (curly hair creative technologist)™ </b>

-- 📱🥑 I’m currently working as mobile developer and tech advocate, helping developers and communities grow-up.
+- 🥑 I’m currently working as mobile developer and tech advocate, helping developers and communities grow-up.
-- ⚡️ I’m always burning circuits, mixing progamming languages and trying to hack things.
+- ⚡️  I’m always burning circuits, mixing programming languages and trying to hack things.
-- 👨🏻‍🏫 Previosly, I was a instructor and professor in [iOS and IoT related courses](https://github.com/ezefranca/ezefranca.github.io/blob/master/curriculo.md#experi%C3%AAncia-com-doc%C3%AAncia) and also spoked [several times](https://github.com/ezefranca/ezefranca.github.io/blob/master/curriculo.md#eventos-e-palestras) in Brazil
 - 🎓 I’m pursing my master degree in games development.
 - 💬 If you need something, will be a pleasure help you.
 - :computer: I've also been developing some side projects in web, mobile, games using unity3d, python/flask, reactjs, IoT/arduino stuff.